How To Clean An Electric Scooter – Avoid Damage And Shine It With This Complete 19-Step Checklist

 a big yellow sponge in a blue bucket half filled with soap water

-Cleaning metals is best done with the old-school technique of scrubbing them with a soft sponge or a dishcloth, soaked in soapy water.
+To clean metals effectively, use the traditional method of scrubbing with a soft sponge or dishcloth soaked in soapy water.

-• dunk the sponge in the clean water bucket and dry it off there
+3. Rinse the sponge in the clean water bucket and dry it.

 Clean the plastic, silicone, rubber, and carbon fiber parts

-For the most part, you can clean any parts made from plastic, silicone, rubber, or carbon fiber, in the same way you clean the metal parts.
+You can clean parts made from plastic, silicone, rubber, or carbon fiber just like metal components.

-For non-metallic parts, you can use lemon juice or vinegar to get rid of hard stains or hardened dirt patches more liberally.
+For non-metallic parts, you can use lemon juice or vinegar more generously to tackle tough stains or hardened dirt patches.

 Clean the wheels

-Cleaning the wheels will be probably the hardest part.
+Cleaning the wheels may be the most challenging step.

 Clean grease, stains, or hardened patches of dirt

-Put some toothpaste on the problem area, brush it with a toothbrush, and wipe it off with a damp cloth.
+Apply toothpaste to the affected area, gently brush it with a toothbrush, and wipe it away using a damp cloth.

 Rinse off the water